 If you’re flying into Tampa to take your cruise, or simply driving in from the surrounding area, you can’t start your vacation without getting to the cruise terminal first!
 Below we have all the information you need to get to the Tampa port by Uber, Lyft, taxi, or shuttle.

 First, here is a map showing the Port of Tampa in relation to the airport and city to give you an idea of where the cruise terminals are located in relation to the surrounding area.
 The Port of Tampa (lower left) is roughly 10 miles from the Tampa airport and right near downtown:

 The port’s official address is 1101 Channelside Drive, Tampa, Florida, 33602 if you wish to map your route using GPS.
-It’s about nine miles from Tampa International Airport.
+It’s about 10 miles from Tampa International Airport.

-If you are parking for your cruise, click here for more info on your options.
+If you are parking for your cruise, click here for more info on all your options.